 Impedance: 250 ohms

 Cable Length: 9.8′

 1) A Headphone Amp (DAC) or Audio Interface Is Needed

 It’s definitely worth mentioning here that these headphones need an amplifier.

-They’ll work just fine with a MacBook Pro, but if you really want to push these to their absolute best, it’s worth getting an amp.
+They’ll work just fine with a MacBook Pro (by the way, this is the computer I recommend from Amazon), but if you really want to push these to their absolute best, it’s worth getting an amp.

-If you’re looking for a headphone amplifier, which will undoubtedly come in handy in the future, grab the FiiO E10k Portable Headphone Amplifier.
+If you’re looking for a headphone amplifier, which will undoubtedly come in handy in the future, grab the FiiO E10k Portable Headphone Amplifier also from Amazon.

 Also, in case you didn’t know, open-back headphones are for people who aren’t interested in noise-cancellation or isolation.
 So these aren’t meant for listening to music in a loud environment, like on the train or on the bus.

 It’s best to keep these in your home studio.